 Interview tip: You can counter this objection even before the interview.
-In your resume, indicate a short phrase explaining why you moved after each job title.
+In your resume, write a short phrase explaining why you moved after each job title.
 For example, “laid-off because of downsizing” or “contract ended”.
-During the interview be honest about each movement but don’t go into too much detail.
-Be careful about saying negative things about each company that you left.
-Instead, focus on logical reasons for leaving, such as major changes in your job or company, or change in location.
+During the interview, be honest about each movement but don’t go into too much detail.
+Never say anything negative about each company that you left.
+Instead, focus on logical reasons for leaving, such as major changes in your job or company, grabbing an opportunity you’ve been waiting for, or change in location.

 Sources: Explaining short job stints & employment gaps, Michael Spiro, LinkedIn; Ask a career coach: How do I get around ageism in the job search?
 Kyle Lee, The Muse; How to explain the gap in your resume with ease, Elizabeth Alterman, The Muse; How to explain career change in an interview, Jan Simon, Chron.
 All accessed on March 31, 2017.